 CBTi makes use of a number of behavioural and cognitive techniques to combat sleeplessness.
-These include stimulus control which aims to re-associate the bed with sleep rather than wakefulness and to build a consistent sleep wake pattern; sleep restriction which involves reducing time spend in bed awake in order to improve sleep quality; relaxation training for physical relaxation before bed; and cognitive techniques to identify unhelpful thinking related to sleep and to challenge the validity of some of this thinking.
+These include stimulus control which aims to re-associate the bed with sleep rather than wakefulness and to build a consistent sleep-wake pattern; sleep restriction which involves reducing time spend in bed awake in order to improve sleep quality; relaxation training for physical relaxation before bed; and cognitive techniques to identify unhelpful thinking related to sleep and to challenge the validity of some of this thinking.

 Clinical trials of CBTi show that about 70% of people with insomnia show long-term improvements to their sleep with this treatment.
-This is more effective in the long term than sleeping pills, which is why GPs are becoming more and more reluctant to prescribing them for long term sleep problems.
+This is more effective in the long term than sleeping pills, which is why GPs are becoming more and more reluctant to prescribe them for long term sleep problems.
 The difficulty is that CBTi is not widely available on the NHS, although it is worth asking your doctor about accessing it in your area or online.
-Alternatively you can look into a private therapist with expertise in CBTi or sleep medicine.
+Alternatively, you can look into a private therapist with expertise in CBTi or sleep medicine.

 So if you have insomnia don’t just live with it.
 There is an effective treatment out there to combat sleeplessness in the long term but it will involve you changing your sleep habits and this can be difficult to do.
-You also need to be prepared to be open-minded about your thinking and be open to challenging some of your thinking.
+You also need to be prepared to be open-minded about your thinking and be open to challenge some of your thinking.
 If this sounds like something you can do then that’s the first step towards overcoming insomnia.

 Christabel Majendie, the Naturalmat sleep expert, is a sleep therapist with expertise in sleep medicine and CBT for insomnia (CBTi).
 For more information visit www.christabelmajendie.co.uk

 For more sleep tips and advice on how to combat sleeplessness visit www.naturalmat.co.uk/blog/sleep-advice